Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 ```

-To deserialize the question, we need to modify `main.rs`:
+We have all the plumbing in place to deserialize the question, we need to modify `main.rs` to handle the incoming DNS queries and print them.

 ```rust
 // src/main.rs